-The consolidated financial statements incorporate the financial statements of the Entity and its subsidiaries controlled .
+The consolidated financial statements incorporate the financial statements of the Entity and entities it subsidiary controlled.
 Control is achieved when the Entity:

-- Has power over the investee - Is exposed, or has rights, to variable returns from its involvement with that entity or, - It has the ability to use its power to affect those returns.
+- Has power over the investee. - Is exposed, or has rights, to variable returns from its involvement with that entity or, - It has the ability to use its power to affect those returns.